deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 # Access and Escalation without Metasploit
 Now let's complete the room without the use of Metasploit.

-For this we will utilise powershell and winPEAS to enumerate the system and collect the relevant information to escalate to
+For this we will utilise powershell and [winPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/winPEAS) to enumerate the system and collect the relevant information to escalate to

-**Answer the questions below**

 To begin we shall be using the same CVE.
 However, this time let's use this [exploit.](https://www.exploit-db.com/exploits/39161)

 *Note that you will need to have a web server and a netcat listener active at the same time in order for this to work!*

 To begin, you will need a netcat static binary on your web server.
 If you do not have one, you can download it from [GitHub](https://github.com/andrew-d/static-binaries/blob/master/binaries/windows/x86/ncat.exe)!